Who, What and Why is Captain Realty?

 Why don't you sell properties?
 Isn't it more lucrative?
 Aren't Buyers more difficult and time consuming?

-Working with a buyer is to be an intrinsic part of the creative process, which is THE process that allows us to consciously participate in the marriage of mind, emotion, and the intangible (God, Spirit, Earth, ??).
+But working with a buyer is to be an intrinsic part of the creative process, which is THE process that allows us to consciously participate in the marriage of mind, emotion, and the intangible (God, Spirit, Ra, Earth, ??).
 Most buyers approach me knowing the basics of what they want.
 Over time we eventually find the one material object that will carry the highest meaning, an object that is the result of whittling, sculpting, debating, prodding.
 A highly personalized object we call HOME.
 Who wouldn't want to be a part of that!

 Is it true that you are selective in who you work with?